Excluding Images from Accessibility Report Checks in FrameMaker

 In the Marker Type field, select ImageLongDescNotReq from the drop-down list.

 If the ImageLongDescNotReq marker type is not on the list, check with the Stationery designer to obtain the name of the marker type the Stationery designer created to support this functionality and then use the marker type specified by the Stationery designer.
-For more information, refer to “Implementing Online Features in FrameMaker” on page 87.
+For more information, refer to “Implementing Online Features in FrameMaker”.

 In the Marker Text field, do not enter any text.
 You do not need to enter any text in this field when you insert a ImageLongDescNotReq marker.